ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 ### Convert changes

-A [set](https://github.com/ppy/osu/pull/31196) of [changes](https://github.com/ppy/osu/pull/31546) proposed by [ltca](https://osu.ppy.sh/users/11475208) has been created in order to improve star rating for convert beatmaps.
-Star rating no longer receives a blanket nerf for converts, and instead addresses converts in various areas:
+Star rating for convert beatmaps have been improved, thanks to a [set](https://github.com/ppy/osu/pull/31196) of [changes](https://github.com/ppy/osu/pull/31546) proposed by [ltca](https://osu.ppy.sh/users/11475208).
+There is no longer any blanket star rating nerf for converts, because they're instead now more properly addressed in various areas:

 - The accuracy curve for monos is harsher on lower accuracies
 - Difficult converts usually increase the amount of available fingers due to techniques such as "TL tapping", stamina difficulty is decreased proportionally to match this added availability